The door may open for the RBA to pass three cuts next year, but that may be “as good as it gets”, writes head of government bond strategies TIM HEXT

 About Amy Xie Patrick and Pendal’s Income and Fixed Interest team

 Amy is Pendal’s Head of Income Strategies.
-She has extensive experience and expertise in emerging markets, global high yield and investment grade credit and holds an honours degree in economics from Cambridge University.
+She has extensive expertise and experience in emerging markets, global high yield and investment grade credit and holds an honours degree in economics from Cambridge University.

+Pendal’s Income and Fixed Interest boutique is one of the most experienced and well-regarded fixed income teams in Australia.
 The team oversees some $20 billion invested across income, composite, pure alpha, global and Australian government strategies.

 Find out more about Pendal’s fixed interest strategies here